Usage Guide¶

 Monitoring Execution¶

-Once a job starts, the detail view shows five tabs:
+Once a job starts, the detail view shows real-time progress with a collapsible header card and tabbed content.

 Transcript¶